 Things will change for the iPad in 2019, as many models will use the new iPad OS rather than iOS 13.
 All the iOS 13 features will be part of iPad OS, along with all its tablet-specific features, and iPad OS will work with the iPad 2 or later, all iPad Pro tablets, all iPad Mini tablets after the Mini 4, and the iPad 5th generation and after.

 Apple has a beta version of iOS 13 is available to registered Apple developers from June 3.
-A public beta version will come in July, and can be installed by all iPhone owners with compatible devices, and who are happy to take the risks associated with using unreleased, beta software.
+A public beta version arrived in July.
+It can be installed by all iPhone owners with compatible devices, and who are happy to take the risks associated with using unreleased, beta software.

 The final, public version will arrive in the fall.
 It usually releases the new software in September, just before the release of a new set of iPhone models.
 It released iOS 12 on September 17, and this can be used as a guide for iOS 13’s release.